 - receiving a grade of FX means that the student never attended class, or stopped attending during the term without officially withdrawing; therefore, an FX grade cannot count toward the minimum

 - units taken on an Audit basis do not count toward the minimum

 - Under extremely limited circumstances, an international student may obtain an exception to the Full Course of Study requirement.
 Any possible exception must be discussed and approved in advance by a Designated School Official (DSO), per federal Immigration regulations.
 TU’s DSOs are the international student advisors at the ISSO.

 - Make satisfactory academic progress.

-- Complete the degree or program by the date in line 5 of the Form I-20.
-If a student is not able to complete the program by that date due to valid academic or medical reasons, s/he must apply at the ISSO for an F-1 Program Extension before the I-20 expires.
+- Complete the degree or program by the date indicated on the Form I-20.
+If students are not able to complete the program by that date due to valid academic or medical reasons, they must apply at the ISSO for an F-1 Program Extension before the I-20 expires.

 - For a transfer to another academic institution, special immigration status transfer regulations must be followed.

 - Have an unexpired passport at all times, valid for at least 6 months into the future.

 - Limit employment to a total (all jobs) of 20 hours per week while school is in session.
 F-1 students are allowed to work full-time in authorized employment at times when school is not in session, i.e., during the summer, and winter and spring breaks.